gbdev/pandocs/src/Palettes.md

 ## LCD Color Palettes (CGB only)

 Colors on the Game Boy Color are stored as RGB555, meaning a single color is composed of three 5-bit components, one for each of red, green, and blue.
-Each 15-bit color occupies the lower part of a 16-bit word, with the 16th bit ignored by the hardware:
+Each 15-bit color occupies the lower part of a 16-bit “word”[^bit15]:

 {{#include imgs/src/rgb555.svg}}

-The CGB has a small amount of RAM used to store its color palettes.
+The color palettes are stored in two dedicated banks of palette RAM (or <abbr title="Color RAM">CRAM</abbr> for *color RAM*), 64 bytes each[^cram_size]: one for background/window palettes and the other for OBJ palettes.

+The two bytes of each color are stored **little-endian**, meaning that the low byte comes first.
+For example, the two palettes shown in the previous diagram would be stored like this:

 {{#include imgs/src/color_ram.svg}}

-Unlike most of the hardware interface, palette RAM (or *CRAM* for *Color RAM*) is not accessed directly, but instead through the following registers:
+Unlike VRAM, OAM, or wave RAM, CRAM cannot be accessed directly, but instead through a pair of registers: one “data” register provides a one-byte view into CRAM, while the corresponding “index” register controls which CRAM address the data register is bound to.

+[^bit15]: The 16th bit, bit 15, is **ignored** by the hardware.
+In discussion, that bit is generally clear (for example, the canonical pure white is `7FFF` and not `FFFF`), but the hardware treats both identically: it's fine to fill color RAM with $FF bytes to set it to all-white!
+[^cram_size]: 2 bytes/color x 4 colors/palette x 8 palettes = 64 bytes.

 ### FF68 — BCPS/BGPI (CGB Mode only): Background color palette specification / Background palette index

-This register is used to address a byte in the CGB's background palette RAM.
-Since there are 8 palettes, 8 palettes × 4 colors/palette × 2 bytes/color = 64 bytes
-can be addressed.

-First comes BGP0 color number 0, then BGP0 color number 1, BGP0 color number 2, BGP0 color number 3,
-BGP1 color number 0, and so on.
-Thus, address $03 allows accessing the second (upper) byte of BGP0 color #1 via BCPD, which contains the color's blue and upper green bits.

 {{#bits 8 >
   "BCPS / OCPS"  7:"Auto-increment" 5-0:"Address";